1. Executive Summary

 5. Low baseline visibility = significant upside

-If the studio's existing organic visibility did not match its service breadth before this strategy, the gap between current state and potential state is large.
+The gap between current organic visibility and potential state is large.
 That gap represents measurable, achievable growth within a realistic timeframe.

 Challenges